 Marine Iguanas at Cabo Marshall, Galapagos Islands – Jukin Media Verified (Original)

 Marine iguanas are medium to large lizards, with blunt noses for grazing on seaweed, with flattened tails, allowing them to swim gracefully.
-These lizards are slow-moving on and somewhat clumsy on on land, but have powerful limbs with strong claws to help them cling to rocks.
-They are grey to black in color, and may have blotches of coppery green and red according to the season.
+These lizards are slow-moving on and somewhat clumsy on land but have powerful limbs with strong claws to help them cling to rocks.
+They are grey to black in color and may have blotches of coppery green and red according to the season.
 These iguanas have obelisk-shaped dorsal scales running from the head to the tail.
 Males are considerably larger than females, though the sexes are similar in appearance.
-Juveniles also look the same, but are generally darker in color.
+Juveniles also look the same but are generally darker in color.